trustep/io.trustep.bitbucket.pipes.aws-sam-custom-deploy/README.md

 ```bash
     run sam delete  ${PARAM_DEBUG} --s3-bucket "${ARTIFACTS_BUCKET}" --s3-prefix "${ARTIFACTS_BUCKET_PREFIX}" --region "${AWS_REGION}" --config-file ${SAM_CONFIG_FILE} --config-env "${BITBUCKET_DEPLOYMENT_ENVIRONMENT}" --stack-name ${CF_STACK_NAME} --no-prompts
 ```

+### Authentication

+There is two supported authentication schemes: IAM and OIDC.

+* To use IAM credentials, you just have to setup PIPELINE_USER_ACCESS_KEY_ID and PIPELINE_USER_SECRET_ACCESS_KEY with desired credentials.

+* To use OIDC authentication you need to:

+1. Configure Bitbucket Pipelines as a Web Identity Provider on AWS.
+2. Setup option **oidc: true** in the pipeline step you want to run the pipe.
+This will create the environment variable BITBUCKET_STEP_OIDC_TOKEN automatically.

+More details on how to setup OIDC authentication in AWS can be found at [this guide](https://support.atlassian.com/bitbucket-cloud/docs/deploy-on-aws-using-bitbucket-pipelines-openid-connect/).

+OIDC authentication take precedence over IAM authentication.
+That means if you setup both schemes, OIDC will be preferred.
+Note that if you use OIDC authentication, PIPELINE_EXECUTION_ROLE will be assumed using the Web Identity Token given by AWS to Bitbucket Pipelines session.
+You can also change default role session name using ROLE_SESSION_NAME parameter.

 ## Prerequisites